echasnovski/mini.nvim/README.md

   -- Delay (debounce type, in ms) between certain Neovim event and action.
-  -- This can be used to (virtually) disable certain automatic actions by -- setting very high delay time (like 10^7). delay = {completion = 100, info = 100, signature = 50},
+  -- This can be used to (virtually) disable certain automatic actions by -- setting very high delay time (like 10^7). delay = { completion = 100, info = 100, signature = 50 },

   -- Maximum dimensions of floating windows for certain actions.
-Action entry -- should be a table with 'height' and 'width' fields. window_dimensions = {
+Action -- entry should be a table with 'height' and 'width' fields. window_dimensions = {
-    info = {height = 25, width = 80},
+    info = { height = 25, width = 80 },
-    signature = {height = 25, width = 80}
+    signature = { height = 25, width = 80 },
   },

-  -- Way of how module does LSP completion:
+  -- Way of how module does LSP completion lsp_completion = {
-  -- - `source_func` should be one of 'completefunc' or 'omnifunc'.
+    -- `source_func` should be one of 'completefunc' or 'omnifunc'. source_func = 'completefunc',

-  -- - `auto_setup` should be boolean indicating if LSP completion is set up on --   every `BufEnter` event.
+    -- `auto_setup` should be boolean indicating if LSP completion is set up -- on every `BufEnter` event.
+    auto_setup = true,

-  -- - `process_items` should be a function which takes LSP --   'textDocument/completion' response items and word to complete.
+    -- `process_items` should be a function which takes LSP -- 'textDocument/completion' response items and word to complete.
 Its -- output should be a table of the same nature as input items.
 The most -- common use-cases are custom filtering and sorting.
-You can use --   default `process_items` as `MiniCompletion.default_process_items()`. lsp_completion = {
+You can use -- default `process_items` as `MiniCompletion.default_process_items()`.
-    source_func = 'completefunc',
-    auto_setup = true,
-    process_items = --<function: filters 'not snippets' by prefix and sorts by LSP specification>, },
+    process_items = --<function: filters out snippets; sorts by LSP specs>, },

   -- Fallback action.
 It will always be run in Insert mode.
 To use Neovim's -- built-in completion (see `:h ins-completion`), supply its mapping as -- string.
-For example, to use 'whole lines' completion, supply '<C-x><C-l>'. fallback_action = --<function equivalent to '<C-n>' completion>,
+Example: to use 'whole lines' completion, supply '<C-x><C-l>'. fallback_action = --<function: like `<C-n>` completion>,

   -- Module mappings.
 Use `''` (empty string) to disable one.
 Some of them -- might conflict with system mappings. mappings = {
     force_twostep = '<C-Space>', -- Force two-step completion
-    force_fallback = '<A-Space>'  -- Force fallback completion
+    force_fallback = '<A-Space>', -- Force fallback completion
-  }
+  },

-  -- Whether to set Vim's settings for better experience (modifies -- `shortmess` and `completeopt`) set_vim_settings = true
+  -- Whether to set Vim's settings for better experience (modifies -- `shortmess` and `completeopt`) set_vim_settings = true,
 }
 ```